tomcam/vuepress.github.io/default1.md

 called [markdown](https://en.wikipedia.org/wiki/Markdown), with the home page always named `README.md`, and save them in the working directory
 * Open a terminal window and run `vuepress dev` on the command line.
-This generates a website from your Vuepress source files, which include at a minimum `README.md`, and runs a webserver on your computer
+This generates a website from your VuePress source files, which include at a minimum `README.md`, and runs a webserver on your computer
 * Open a browser window to [http://localhost:8080/](http://localhost:8080/) to see the live site
 * Make changes to your markup files or create new ones.
-Vuepress sees they've been created and automatically generates new output each time you save a file
+VuePress sees they've been created and automatically generates new output each time you save a file

 ## Opening a terminal

-You'll need to drop into your operating system's command line to use Vuepress.
+You'll need to drop into your operating system's command line to use VuePress.
 First open a terminal.

 ### Opening a terminal on MacOS